Courses for Exchange Students

 - Course list: You will find the course descriptions of most courses for exchange students in the course list.
-This list will be updated for the academic year 2018/2019 in March.

 - Exceptions: There are a few exceptions, which you can read about below under Course options not listed in the course list.

 - Norwegian language courses: These are popular among our exchange students.
 Read more about special considerations below.